 - Matching the demand and supply

 This is where the hiring process gets complicated and the remaining parts of the strategic human resource planning process fall into place.
-First develop a plan to link your businesses need for quality staff with the amount available in the current candidate pool.
-You can make up the short fall by training current employees, hiring new employees, or combining the two approaches.
+First, develop a plan to link your businesses need for qualified staff with the amount available in the current candidate pool.
+You can make up the shortfall by training current employees, hiring new employees, or combining the two approaches.

 - Develop talent strategies